coin-or/GAMSlinks/README.md

   Option NLP = MyIpopt;
 ```
 The prefix "`MY`" has been added to distinguish the solvers from those that are already included in the GAMS distribution.
-However, the prefix may prevent that a Ctrl+C signal will be processed correctly.
-If that is the case, rename the solver to remove the "`MY`" prefix.

 For more information we refer to the [GAMS documentation](http://www.gams.com/latest/docs).